galawaydude/yts/Readme.md

 ![Results page](./assets/results.png)

-### Have to work on deployment, cannot seem to find a cost free way to deploy elastic search properly.
+*** Have to work on deployment, cannot seem to find a cost free way to deploy elasticsearch properly. ***